-- 1. The Draft Prospectus has been filed with BSE and our Company has made an application to BSE for listing of its Equity Shares on the BSE SME.
+- 1. The Draft Prospectus has been filed with BSE and our Company received in-principle approval from BSE for listing of its Equity Shares on the BSE SME.
 BSE is the Designated Stock Exchange. - 2.
-Our Company has entered into an agreement dated [●] with NSDL and agreement dated [●] with CDSL for dematerialisation of its Equity Shares already issued and proposed to be issued. - 3.
-The entire pre-Offer capital of our Company has fully paid-up Equity Shares and the Equity Shares proposed to be offered pursuant to this IPO will be fully paid-up.
+Our Company has entered into an agreement dated May 31, 2023 with NSDL and agreement dated May 31, 2023 with CDSL for dematerialisation of its Equity Shares already issued and proposed to be issued. - 3.
+The entire pre-Offer capital of our Company has fully paid-up Equity Shares and the Equity Shares proposed to be offered pursuant to this IPO will be fully paid-up. - 4.
+The entire Equity Shares held by the Promoters are in dematerialisation form.

-- 4. The entire Equity Shares held by the Promoters are in the process of dematerialisation. - 5.
-Since the entire fund requirement are to be funded from the proceeds of the Offer, there is no requirement to make firm arrangements of finance under Regulation 230(1)(e) of the SEBI ICDR Regulations through verifiable means towards at least 75% of the stated means of finance, excluding the amounts to be raised through the proposed Offer.
+5. Since the entire fund requirement are to be funded from the proceeds of the Offer, there is no requirement to make firm arrangements of finance under Regulation 230(1)(e) of the SEBI ICDR Regulations through verifiable means towards at least 75% of the stated means of finance, excluding the amounts to be raised through the proposed Offer.